 One last feature to consider is CyberSec, which blocks ads, trackers, malware, and phishing domains.
 This is a useful feature if you want a lightweight and efficient VPN ad blocker for all your devices.
 Unlike browser-based ad-blockers, such as uBlock Origin, NordVPN’s CyberSec feature will block ads and trackers on your entire operating system through the VPN.

-While NordVPN offers some useful features, NordVPN’s WireGuard support and huge server network give it the edge.
+While ProtonVPN offers some useful features, NordVPN’s WireGuard support, large server network, and specialty servers give it the edge.
+And if we consider streaming, then NordVPN does even better.

 Features winner: NordVPN